 If that sounds like a lot, it’s because it is, and many people have trouble getting as much potassium as they should on a daily basis.
 Using the potassium-rich foods chart I’m about to provide, you can learn what kinds of food you need to eat regularly to meet your requirements and avoid a deficiency.
-As both a mineral and an electrolyte, you really don’t want to miss the mark when it comes to your potassium intake.
+As both an alkaline mineral and an electrolyte, you really don’t want to miss the mark when it comes to your potassium intake.

 Top 10 Potassium-Rich Foods List

 What foods are rich in potassium?
 There are a lot of potassium-rich foods to choose from to meet your daily requirement.
 This list includes some of the highest potassium-rich foods around.
 Yogurt also have a high potassium concentration.

 1) Avocado: 1 whole: 1,067 milligrams (30 percent DV)